gurusharma/RFID/README.md

 ```
     sudo python rfid.py
 ```
-Now check for led color change on RFID reader; it should turn red from green.
-Now you can bring one of the “word tags” closer to the reader until it beeps.
+Now check for LED color change on RFID reader; it should turn red from green.
+Now you can bring one of the “world tags” closer to the reader to read.
 You will see the message displayed on the screen as “Welcome User #” if it was the tag belonging to a pre-registered user.
 If it was a new tag, the message displayed would be: “Please contact admin to register first”.

 ### Production Testing
 Write how color of LEDs change